mike632t/x11-calc/README.md

 ### Latest News

+24 Feb 24
+   - By default the application will attempt to use the X11 base fonts.
+But if these are not available it will try to select an suitable alternate font instead from a predefined list.

+     For all the fonts to be rendered as intended users should ensure  that the X11 base fonts are installed (see prerequsites).

 16 Feb 24
    - For UNIX based systems the default location used to store the state of